zhihaolaw/SC1015/README.md

    2. uni-variante analysis and visualization

 **[Machine Learning Model]**
-   1. Decision Trees ['INCOME_COMPOSITION_OF_RESOURCES', 'SCHOOLING', 'ADULT_MORTALITY']
-   2. Linear Regression ['INCOME_COMPOSITION_OF_RESOURCES', 'SCHOOLING', 'ADULT_MORTALITY']
+   1. Linear Regression
-   3. Support Vector Regression ['INCOME_COMPOSITION_OF_RESOURCES', 'SCHOOLING', 'ADULT_MORTALITY']
+   2. Support Vector Regression
-   4. Random Forest Regression ['INCOME_COMPOSITION_OF_RESOURCES', 'SCHOOLING', 'ADULT_MORTALITY']
+   3. Random Forest Regression
-   5. K-Means Clustering ['GDP', 'ADULT_MORTALITY', 'INFANT_DEATHS', 'ALCOHOL', 'MEASLES_', 'PERCENTAGE_EXPENDITURE', 'POLIO', 'DIPHTHERIA_', '_HIV/AIDS', 'POPULATION', 'INCOME_COMPOSITION_OF_RESOURCES', 'SCHOOLING', '_THINNESS__1_19_YEARS', '_THINNESS_5_9_YEARS']
+   4. K-Means Clustering
+   5. Decision Trees

+The code in the python notebook is used for regression analysis to predict life expectancy using the 3 different predictor variables.
+This includes, Linear Regression, SVR, Random Forest Regression.
+Each Model's performance is judged based on the metrics like Explained Variance (R^2) and Mean Squared Error (MSE) on both training and testing datasets.

 ## Conclusion
-In conclusion, income was the best variable in predicting the life expectancy of a person.
-Similarly to the global trends, people who live in countries with a higher GDP per capita often have a higher average lifespan.
-This highlights how important it is for our economy to remain vibrant and inclusive as it directly impacts the health and longevity of our population.
+1. Income was the best variable in predicting the life expectancy of a person.
+2. People who live in countries with a higher GDP per capita often have a higher average lifespan
+3. Important for our economy to remain vibrant and inclusive as it directly impacts the health and longevity of our population
-The schooling variable demonstrated how access to quality education can positively impact a person’s life expectancy as well.
-Education not only enhances individual health literacy but also fosters healthier lifestyle choices, contributing significantly to overall well-being and longevity.
-Adult mortality is dependent on factors like healthcare accessibility, disease prevalence, and lifestyle factors which can contribute to premature deaths among adults.
-Prioritizing initiatives aimed at reducing adult mortality rates not only enhances overall population health but also extends life expectancy, thereby fostering healthier and more resilient communities.
-In conclusion, our investigation reaffirms the critical importance of socioeconomic factors, particularly income, education, and adult mortality, in predicting life expectancy.
-By acknowledging and addressing these determinants, we can work towards fostering healthier societies and extending life expectancy for all.
+4. Schooling translates into access to quality education
+5. Education not only enhances individual health literacy but also fosters healthier lifestyle choices
+6. Adult mortality is dependent on factors like healthcare accessibility, disease prevalence, and lifestyle factors

 ## Key learning points
 1. Concepts about KNNInputer, KBest Feature